 IV.
 Judging the images in a competition.

-Images may be judged using two methods: 1] by a single outside judge, and 2] by a panel of three judges who are or are not club members.
+Images may be judged using two methods: 1] by three members or two members and an outside judge, and 2] by a panel of three judges who are not club members.
 The judges will use the scoring box during judging.
 The judging method used each evening will be at the discretion of the Competition Chairperson.

 Guest judges: From time to time it will be possible to recruit guest judges to judge our competitions.
 These judges and the Competition Chair will discuss the preferred methods prior to the actual judging, to make the guest judge comfortable with the process.